Skip to main contentSkip to search

 No. Your professors receive an accommodation letter that lists the specific accommodations — extended exam time, separate test room, etc. — but it does not name or describe your disability.
 You are not required to disclose your diagnosis to professors.
 You share only the accommodation letter.

-The Ontario Student Assistance Program (OSAP) includes the Students with Disabilities Fund, which provides up to $2,000 per year for disability-related educational expenses.
-Apply through your institution's disability services office alongside your OSAP application.
+The Ontario Student Assistance Program (OSAP) includes disability-related funding that may help with education expenses.
+Apply through your institution's disability services or financial aid office alongside your OSAP application.
 Some institutions also have their own bursaries for students with disabilities.

 Sources